transcom/mymove/docs/data/tspp-data-creation.md

 Now let's combine the important parts of both data sources into one table, which we'll begin to shape into a full set of TSPP data.

 If you wanted to create the empty table separately of the command below, these are the column details.
+You don't need to, though.

 ```SQL
 DROP TABLE IF EXISTS tdl_scores_and_discounts;